-Installation of Water Conservation Equipment: The types of equipment chosen for this project are: water efficient clothes washers, dishwashers, toilets, large rotary nozzles, rotating nozzles and spray heads, zero water urinals and laminar flow restrictors.
+Water Audits and Installation of Water Conservation Equipment: The types of equipment chosen for this project are: water efficient clothes washers, dishwashers, toilets, weather based irrigation controllers, central computer irrigation controllers, large rotary nozzles, rotating nozzles and spray heads, flow regulators, zero water urinals, food steamers, ice machines (Tier III), and laminar flow restrictors, and turf removal.
 The goal is to install equipment at public, commercial and community based organization end users to decrease reliance on imported water sources, and conserve water resources by focusing on water resource management.

-A qualified vendor will be obtained to provide plan development, marketing, audits and retrofit installations.
+A qualified vendor will be obtained to provide plan development, marketing, audits andretrofit installations.
 The vendor will be supplied an approved equipment list that will be used during audits.
 The vendor will determine the equipment needs and will be responsible for the enrollment of each customer into the program.
 The vendor will procure the equipment for each customer and provide backup for equipment purchases with invoicing.
 The vendor will be required to recycle equipment removed during retrofits.

 The number and type of equipment installations for each retrofit will be customized on the basis of customer needs and identified during the water and energy audit process.
 Individual customer equipment needs are variable and the magnitude of customer enrollments remains to be determined by the vendor.
-The preliminary project goal is to enroll approximately 40 customers into the program.
-A re-evaluation of the preliminary goal of customer enrollments will be reevaluated by the vendor during the planning process.
+The preliminary project goal is to enroll approximately 40 customers per year for the two year program.

-An example of one (1) customer retrofit would be the installation of five (5) toilets, one (1) clothes washer and one (1) dish washer at a public non-profit organization.
+An example of one (1) customer retrofit would be the installation of five (5) toilets, one (1) clothes washerurinal and one three (43) dish washerweather based irrigation controllers at a public non-profit organization.